Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles: Experimental setup

-The resonator, which serves as a reference for all stabilized lasers, is based on a binocular ULE glass spacer (Hellma, 1.5GHz free spectral range) and optically contacted partial reflectors (Lens Optics, superpolished) which are coated (LaserOptik GmbH) in the bands of interest to a finesse of $\sim$30,000 (Fig.~\ref{laser_systems}, binocular ULE).
-The detuning relative to the ULE, and the sidebands necessary for the PDH method are generated by a single fibered electro-optic modulator (f-EOM) preceded by a non-linear transmission line (NLTL).
+The resonator (Fig.~\ref{laser_systems}, binocular ULE), which serves as a reference for all stabilized lasers, is based on a binocular ULE glass spacer (Hellma, 1.5~GHz free spectral range) positioned in a vacuum vessel ($10^{-9}$~mbar), and optically contacted partial reflectors (Lens Optics, superpolished) which are coated (LaserOptik GmbH) in the bands of interest to a finesse of $\sim 30,000$.
+The detuning relative to the ULE, and the sidebands necessary for the PDH method, are generated by a single fibered electro-optic modulator (f-EOM) preceded by a non-linear transmission line (NLTL).
 The NLTL creates a sawtooth wave from a single frequency, which the f-EOM afterwards converts to a single sideband, bridging the gap between the atomic line and the ULE resonance.
-The PDH single frequency (10MHz) signal is added to the NLTL sawtooth wave by a broadband mixer.
-Eventually a highly tunable (300-1700MHz) single sideband, attributed with a PDH modulation is achieved, allowing for convenient tuning over the full free spectral range of the ULE cavity \cite{Kirilov2015}.
+The PDH single frequency (10~MHz) signal is added to the NLTL sawtooth wave by a broadband mixer.
+Eventually a highly tunable (300-1700~MHz) single sideband, attributed with a PDH modulation is achieved, allowing for convenient tuning over the full free spectral range of the ULE cavity~\cite{Kirilov2015}.